 Paul Bhasin, Conductor

-Director of Orchestral Studies • Schwartz Professor of Music
+Director of Orchestral Studies • Donna & Marvin Schwartz Professor of Practice

 For 100 years, the nationally-recognized Emory University Symphony Orchestra (EUSO) presents an annual season of dynamic performances with major works from the established orchestral repertoire and new works of the 21st century.
 The EUSO and Emory music performance programs serve students seeking instruction from premiere artist faculty (Atlanta Symphony Orchestra principals & members of the Vega String Quartet) along with a superlative orchestral performance experience.
 EUSO students bring a variety of experiences to the ensemble, with many members having participated in the National Youth Orchestra, Interlochen, Brevard, Tanglewood Institute, Verbier Chamber Orchestra, and the Eastern Music Festival, in addition to prominent youth symphony and wind ensemble programs from around the US and abroad.
 The EUSO combines forces annually with Emory’s celebrated University Chorus to feature masterworks of the rich symphonic-choral tradition.In addition to collaborations with faculty and other distinguished guest artists, students have the opportunity to appear as soloists with the orchestra as winners of the annual Emory Concerto & Aria Competition.
 The EUSO’s current project is a full-length CD Recording (under contract with Centaur Records) featuring concerti performed by Atlanta & Dallas Symphony Principals (and current/past Emory Faculty).
 Recent and upcoming projects include premiering Laura Schwendinger’s new concerto for Harp (with ASO Principal Harp and Emory faculty Elisabeth Remy Johnson), a multi-year Call for Compositions contest for BIPOC Female composers, and recordings featuring soloists including